SrinathAkkem/Broken-Access-Control-Matrix/README.md

 Then create a new user/s in the registration page.
 (Choosing username bob will make copypasting sql injections above easier.)

 Now the retrieved data from the sql injections above should should be in an encrypted form.
+Also since the encryption uses the secret key from settings.py, it should be hidden, for example, in an environment variable.

 ### SQL injection